-Minimally-invasive Heart Valve Surgery
+Minimally Invasive Heart Valve Surgery

 Advances in minimally invasive heart valve surgery are providing a wide range of benefits to Swedish patients, including faster recovery times and scarring that is much less visible.
 Minimally invasive heart surgery requires the skills of a team of cardiac specialists, including surgeons, cardiac anesthesiologists, perfusionists, assistants and the operating room nursing staff.
 The Swedish Heart & Vascular Institute is widely recognized for its experienced and highly trained teams of cardiac specialists.

-Benefits of Minimally-Invasive Heart Valve Surgery
+Benefits of Minimally Invasive Heart Valve Surgery

 Thousands of minimally invasive cardiac surgeries are performed each year in the United States, providing a number of benefits to patients.
 One of the most important is avoiding a sternotomy, or open-chest surgery.
 On average, patients who have had minimally invasive heart surgery with no complications are in the hospital for four days.
 In comparison, the average stay after a full, open-chest surgery is five to 10 days.